buildBeginner2-3 hours

-Build an iOS Shortcut You and Your Friends Actually Use
+Build an iPhone Shortcut Your Friends Will Use

 Maps to: Automation Engineer · AI Application Builder · Operations Analyst · Productivity Designer · Knowledge Worker